©Gary Hogg 2018 firstname.lastname@example.org

 Jobs have included everything from bacon boning to exhaust fitting before I went back to college and studied Film and Television Production.

 I've been creating funny stories and cartoons for many years.
-My Fairly Truthful Tales series of books and CDs are often featured on BBC Radio.
+My Fairly Truthful Tales series of books and CDs are often featured on BBC and local radio.

-No longer performing myself, (Except with a ceilidh band sometimes) I prefer writing material for celebrities including Johnny Handle, Bill Maynard and Bernard Wrigley to perform live and on radio.
+No longer performing myself, I prefer writing material for celebrities including Johnny Handle, Bill Maynard and Bernard Wrigley to perform live and on radio.

-My cartoons accompany my writing work and that of several other authors including poetry, children's, school books and my own range of greetings cards.
+My cartoons accompany my writing work and that of several other authors including poetry, children's and school books.

 I also present a 'Geordie Hour' on Radio Tyneside -